Brindle Staffordshire Bull Terrier sitting beside a food bowl with a small pumpkin topper and supplement powder.

 Hydration-friendly toppers

 Some dogs need encouragement to drink, especially in warm weather or after busy walks.
-Powdered toppers such as Nova Pet Health Whole Goat’s Milk or bone broth powder can be mixed with water or used sparingly in enrichment.
+Powdered toppers such as Hackney Dog House Whole Goat’s Milk Powder or Supernature Pet Slurpeez Bone Broth Powder can be mixed with water or used sparingly in enrichment.
 Introduce them gradually and check the ingredients suit your dog.

 Common mistakes